jo-37/shell-bash/README.md

 returns an error.
 It is not clear if all situations are handled correctly.

-Best efford has been made to avoid blocking situations where neither reading output from the script nor writing input to it is possible.
+Best effort has been made to avoid blocking situations where neither reading output from the script nor writing input to it is possible.
 However, under some circumstance such blocking might occur.